 The asymptotic computation cost for this system is constant, O(1), since the updating process merely consists of adding two 1-D functions.
-Note that this technique does background: a Water video sequence.
-Detected foreground region using: b MoG, c AKDE and d RM not need to compute the exponential function and it acts as an incremental process, updating the model at each frame using incremental process, updating the model at each frame using the kernel and the previous model.
+Note that this technique does not need to compute the exponential function and it acts as an incremental process, updating the model at each frame using the kernel and the previous model.
 The algorithm is inherently fast and an efficient implementation runs in real-time reaching frame rates of 15-30 fps.